-Maintenance programme
+Section 47 Maintenance programme

-Fault modes that may constitute a health, safety or environment risk, cf. Section 46, shall be systematically prevented through a maintenance programme.
+Failure modes that may constitute a health, safety or environment risk, cf. Section 46, shall be systematically prevented through a maintenance programme.

-This programme shall include activities for monitoring performance and technical condition, which ensure identification and correction of fault modes that are under development or have occurred.
+This programme shall include activities for monitoring performance and technical condition, which ensure identification and correction of failure modes that are under development or have occurred.

-The programme shall also contain activities for monitoring and control of failure mechanisms that can lead to such fault modes.
+The programme shall also contain activities for monitoring and control of failure mechanisms that can lead to such failure modes.

-Planning and prioritisation
+Section 48 Planning and prioritisation